Ceterai/Ceterai.github.io/MyEnternia/Wiki/EvacuationNotes/README.md

 This <img src="https://raw.githubusercontent.com/Ceterai/Enternia/main/items/generic/crafting/alta/datamass.png" alt="Datamass icon" loading="lazy" width="auto" height="16px"/> [datamass](https://ceterai.github.io/MyEnternia/Wiki/Datamass) contains a short report on a hasty evacuation.

+## Ingame

+### Contents

+We're leaving immediately.
+There's no point in taking everything, so I'll just take what's most important.
+Some data will be required for further research.

+I won't turn off the EDS to protect what's left.
+And who knows, maybe someday we'll come back.

+Maya made sure that all 35's are missing the energy source, so no one could enter even if they get through the EDS.

+I hope we still have a chance. - C.T.

 ## Usage

 ### Crafting